Mohitsharma44/ansible-userconfig/README.md

 User's default `home` folder can be changed but it is upto you to make sure that the path for new `home` directory exists.

+When removing the users, passing `force: yes` will delete the user's home dir

 Dependencies
 ------------